symfony-tr/symfony-docs-tr/book/http_fundamentals.rst

 Symfony2 ve HTTP Temelleri
 ==============================

-Congratulations!
-By learning about Symfony2, you're well on your way towards being a more *productive*, *well-rounded* and *popular* web developer (actually, you're on your own for the last part).
-Symfony2 is built to get back to
+Tebrikler!
+Symfony2 hakkında öğrenerek, daha üretken, çok yönlü ve popüler (aslında, siz kendiniz en son kısımdasınız) bir web geliştiricisi olma yolunda doğru yol almaktasınız.

-basics: to develop tools that let you develop faster and build more robust applications, while staying out of your way.
+Symfony2 is built to get back to basics: to develop tools that let you develop faster and build more robust applications, while staying out of your way.
 Symfony is built on the best ideas from many technologies: the tools and concepts you're about to learn represent the efforts of thousands of people, over many years.
 In other words,